You're Killing Me: Plot

 Eden Murphy is a bright, young high school student hoping to get into Pembroke University on a scholarship.
 She's currently on the waitlist but just needs that extra push to secure her place and sees Barrett Schroder, the son of a congressman, the perfect way in.
 One day after school she asks him politely if she could get a meeting with his father, but he brushes her off.

 Desperate to get into Pembroke, she takes her friend Zara with her to Barrett's Heaven and Hell party at his mansion and hopes to convince him to support her scholarship further.
 Her father, who struggles to walk and needs back surgery, drops them off outside of the house.
 As they enter, Barrett's friend Kendra confiscates their phones for privacy reasons and they continue into the party.

 Zara distracts Barrett's friend Gooch while Eden makes contact with Barrett, hoping to bond with him over beer pong.
 Suddenly, the sister of missing student Melissa arrives demanding to know where her sister is and causes a commotion.
 Eden takes her home using Barrett's car and as she returns to the party, he invites her into a private room.
 She tells Barrett the pitch she hopes to make to his father and he is impressed and invites her to a beer pong match.
-First, Eden has to take care of a drunk Zara and takes her to bed in one of the rooms.
+First, Eden has to take care of a drunk Zara and takes her to a bed in one of the rooms.

-After winning the beer pong match, Eden goes to check on Zara and finds Gooch in bed with her while she is asleep, she pushes him out of the room and sees his phone on the bed.
-Eden takes a look at his phone and sees selfies he has taken with Zara while passed out.
-As she scrolls she finds videos of Barrett, Kendra and Gooch harassing Melissa as she left for school on the day she disappeared.
+After winning the beer pong match, Eden goes to check on Zara and finds Gooch in bed with her while she is asleep, Eden pushes him out of the room and sees his phone on the bed.
+Eden takes a look at his phone and sees selfies he has taken with a passed out Zara.
+As she scrolls, she finds videos of Barrett, Kendra, and Gooch harassing Melissa as she left for school on the day she disappeared.
 The videos depict them trying to get her drunk but it cuts off when the battery goes low.